-Type of facility application Notification Personal consultation аррисацоп First Nation reserves, and Metis Settlements within the pipeline right-of-way Construction, or removal of a compressor station Provide personal notification to Crown disposition holders, local authorities and occupants, residents, landowners, First Nation reserves, and Metis Settlements within 1.5 km.
-Occupants, residents, landowners, First Nation reserves, and Metis Settlements within 0.5 km.
-Confirmation of non-objection is required from occupants, residents, landowners, First Nation reserves, and Metis Settlements adjacent to the compressor station site.
+Type of facility application Notification Personal consultation First Nation reserves, and Metis Settlements within the pipeline right-of-way Construction, or removal of a compressor station residents, landowners, First Nation reserves, and Metis Settlements adjacent to the compressor station site.
 Pipeline licence amendment - Complete removal (including all crossings) or partial removal Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the pipeline right-of-way and within the associated setbacks prior to filing the application.
 N/A Pipeline licence amendment - Not constructed Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the pipeline right-of-way and within the associated setbacks.
 N/A Pipeline licence amendment - Abandonment Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the pipeline right-of-way and within the associated setbacks prior to abandonment.
-N/A Pipeline licence N/A N/A amendment - Discontinuation Application is filed within 90 days of completing the discontinuation operation to advise the Commission of the discontinuation Pipeline licence amendment - MOP change and line split Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the pipeline right-of-way and within the associated setbacks only if the proposed activity decreases or eliminates setbacks.
+N/A Pipeline licence amendment - Discontinuation N/A Application is filed within 90 days of completing the discontinuation operation to advise the Commission of the discontinuation N/A Pipeline licence amendment - MOP change and line split Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the pipeline right-of-way and within the associated setbacks only if the proposed activity decreases or eliminates setbacks.
 N/A Pipeline licence amendment - Resumption of discontinued pipeline N/A N/A